 The reason Kushinagar was selected from among several potential sites is explained by Rinpoche; “The State Government of Uttar Pradesh previously had the idea to build a large Buddha statue when they heard that the great Buddha statues of Bamiyan were destroyed.
 Then State Government heard about the Maitreya Project and on a number of occasions requested His Holiness the Dalai Lama to bring the Maitreya Project to Uttar Pradesh.
 The State Government offered several possible sites and we sought His Holiness’ advice as to which would bring the greatest benefit to the greatest number of people for the longest time.

-On a visit to Bodhgaya, in 2002, His Holiness suggested that we should check where to build the Maitreya statue, because in Bodhgaya there had been so many obstacles.
+On a visit to Bodhgaya, in 2002, His Holiness suggested that we should re-consider check where to build the Maitreya statue, because in Bodhgaya there had been so many obstacles.
 In front of the main Guru Shakyamuni Buddha statue inside the Bodhgaya Mahabodhi Temple, His Holiness Dalai Lama used the traditional ‘dough ball’ method of divination.
 This was done very carefully and His Holiness held my hand while conducting the investigation himself and the answer came Kushinagar.”

 The State Government offered the land in Kushinagar and prospects looked bright but in Uttar Pradesh, Maitreya Project faced a different set of challenges.
 A comprehensive shared vision for the Project was developed together with the State Government and a Memorandum of Understanding was signed in 2003.
 Actualizing the MoU and shared vision took a further 10 years of relentless efforts on the side of the Maitreya Project team.